gevorgyana/swift-lexer-standalone/deep/README.md

 - Build with utils/build-script
 - Stop when it finishes building llvm and wait for a little bit
 - Go to swift build directory (not llvm), and run `ninja -j4 bin/swift`

+`./swiftc -dump-parse main.swift` run this command, but do not forget about -###, then copy paste the result after this `lldb -- `

+Usual targets like building the whole eecutable failt with no stdlib, and I don't really need to build the standard library.

+!!!
+IMPORTANT.
+DO NOT TRY TO USE -DUMP-AST, as it will try to find the standard library, and I don't think it makes sense to build that too!
+So just run -dump-parse, which will simply not analyze the code!